demirr2/Mercury-Client/README.md

 ---

 ## ✨ Features
-- 🌈 **Rainbow ESP** – Highlight players with a dynamic rainbow effect
+- 🌈 **Rainbow ESP** – Highlight players and chests with a dynamic rainbow effect
 - ⚡ **AutoClicker** – Automates clicks for faster combat
 - 📏 **Reach** – Extend your attack range